-To the extent allowed under State law, the Permittee must annually review and revise, as necessary, its relevant ordinances or other regulatory mechanisms, or adopt any new ordinances that provide it with adequate legal authority to control pollutant discharges into and from its MS4, and to implement and enforce its SWMPP.
-To be considered adequate, this legal authority must, at a minimum, authorize the Permittee to the following:
+To the extent allowed under State law, the Permittee must annually review and revise, as necessary, its relevant ordinances or other regulatory mechanisms, or adopt any new ordinances that provide adequate legal authority to control pollutant discharges into and from its MS4, and to implement and enforce its SWMPP.
+To be considered adequate, this legal authority must, at a minimum, authorize the Permittee to:

-- 1. Prohibit non-storm water discharges unless such storm water discharges are in compliance with a separate NPDES permit, or determined by the Department not to be a significant contributor of pollutants to waters of the State; - 2.
-Prohibit and eliminate illicit connections to the MS4.
+1. Prohibit non-storm water discharges unless such storm water discharges are in compliance with a separate NPDES permit, or determined by the Department not to be a significant contributor of pollutants to waters of the State;

+- 2. Prohibit and eliminate illicit connections to the MS4.
 Illicit connections include pipes, drains, open channels, or other conveyances that have the potential to allow an illicit discharge to enter the MS4; - 3.
-Control the discharge of spills, and prohibit dumping or disposal of materials other than storm water into the MS4; - 4.
-Require operators of construction sites and industrial and commercial facilities to minimize the discharge of pollutants to the MS4 to the MEP through the installation, implementation, and maintenance of appropriate controls, including installation, implementation and long-term maintenance of post construction controls; - Request information to determine compliance with ordinances or other regulatory mechanism: - 6.
-Enter private property for the purpose of inspecting and monitoring at reasonable times any facilities, equipment, practices, or operations for active or potential polluted storm water discharges to the MS4; - Promptly require that dischargers cease and desist discharging and/or clean-up and abate a discharge; - 8.
+Control the discharge of spills, and prohibit dumping or disposal of materials other than storm water into the MS4: - 4.
+Require operators of construction sites and industrial and commercial facilities to minimize the discharge of pollutants to the MS4, to the MEP, through the installation, implementation, and maintenance of appropriate controls, including installation, implementation, and long-term maintenance of post construction controls; - 5.
+Request information to determine compliance with ordinances or other regulatory mechanism; - 6.
+To the extent allowed under State law, enter private property for the purpose of inspecting and monitoring at reasonable times any facilities, equipment, practices, or operations for active or potential polluted storm water discharges to the MS4; - 7.
+Promptly require that dischargers cease and desist discharging and/or clean-up and abate a discharge; - 8.
 Levy citations or administrative fines against responsible parties to include but not limited to non-compliant construction sites; - 9.
 Require recovery and remediation costs from responsible parties; and - 10.
-Provide the authority to enter into interagency agreements with other entities for the purpose of controlling the contribution of pollutants to the MEP from one MS4 to another MS4.
+Provide the authority to enter into interagency agreements with other entities for the purpose of controlling the contribution of pollutants to the maximum extent practicable from one MS4 to another MS4.

-D. SWMPP Plan Review and Modification
+D. SWMPP Review and Modification

-- 1. The Permittee shall submit to the Department within nine months of the effective date of this permit a SWMPP.
-The Permittee shall implement plans to seek and consider public input in the development, revision and implementation of this SWMPP, as required by Part II.B.2.b.1.
+- 1. The Permittee shall submit to the Department a revised SWMPP within nine (9) months of the effective date of this permit.
+The Permittee shall implement plans to seek and consider public input in the development, revision, and implementation of this SWMPP, as required by Part II.B.2.b.1.
 Thereafter, the Permittee shall perform an annual review, at a minimum, of the current SWMPP and must modify the SWMPP, as necessary, to maintain compliance with the permit.
-The annual review of the SWMPP shall be documented and noted in the Annual Report.
-Any modifications to the SWMPP shall be submitted to the Department at the time a modification is made and the Permittee's website shall be updated with the revised version of the SWMPP.
-Modifications made to the SWMPP may include, but are not limited to, the replacement of ineffective or infeasible BMPs or the addition of components, controls and requirements. - 2.
-The Permittee shall implement the SWMPP on all new areas added to their MS4 (or for which they become responsible for implementation of storm water quality controls) as soon as practicable but no later than one (1) year from the addition of the new area.
+The annual review of the SWMPP shall be documented and noted in the Annual Report. - 2.
+The Permittee may modify the SWMPP at any time during the life of the permit.
+Any modifications to the SWMPP shall be submitted to the Department via the Alabama Environmental Permitting and Compliance System (AEPACS) at the time a modification is made, and the Permittee's website shall be updated with the revised version of the SWMPP.
+Modifications made to the SWMPP may include, but are not limited to, the replacement of ineffective or infeasible BMPs or the addition of components, controls, and requirements. - 3.
+The Permittee shall implement the SWMPP on all new areas added to its MS4 (or for which they become responsible for implementation of storm water quality controls) as soon as practicable, but no later than one (1) year from the addition to the new area.
 Implementation of the program in any new area shall consider the plans of the SWMPP of the previous MS4 ownership, if any.